berewt/J2S/README.md

 J2S provides a framework to simplify the development of games

-It provides a basic engine to run the game and a few startegies for AI.
+It provides a basic engine to run the game and a few AI strategies.

 ## How to start?

-The easiest way to start is to have a look at the [Nim example](examples/Nim)
+The easiest way to start is to have a look at the [Nim example](tree/master/examples/nim)

 ## Current limitations